easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     based on the version of the HPE Cray PE which makes it easy to retire a whole stack when the compilers are retired from the system.
-If we need the same software in two different stacks, it is simply compiled twice, even if it is only installed with the system compilers, to make retiring software easier without having to track dependencies (we now simmply have to remove a few directories to remove a whole software stack which will not have an impact on the other stacks).
+If we need the same software in two different stacks, it is simply compiled twice, even if it is only installed with the system compilers, to make retiring software easier without having to track dependencies (we now simply have to remove a few directories to remove a whole software stack which will not have an impact on the other stacks).
 The exception are a few packages installed from binaries that are installed in a separate area across software stacks (e.g., ARM Forge and Vampir).
 The LUMI stack provides optimised binaries for each node